Curriculum review

 The first two are English and maths, and three more have to be EBacc subjects – including sciences, languages or humanities.
 The remaining three are “open” buckets for any other qualifications.

-The government has also announced it will “develop and consult on an improved version of progress 8 and attainment 8 that balances a strong academic core with breadth and student choice”.
+But ministers will scrap the EBacc – as proposed by the Francis’s Curriculum and Assessment Review – and “develop and consult on an improved version of Progress 8 and Attainment 8 that balances a strong academic core with breadth and student choice”.

 Under the government’s proposal, English and maths will remain the first two buckets, but two buckets will be created specifically for science qualifications, including double science, the separate sciences and computing.

-The remaining four would be new “breadth” buckets, and these would have to include a subject from two of the three categories of humanities, creative subjects and languages.
+The remaining four would be new “breadth” buckets, and these would have to include a subject from two of the three categories of humanities, creative subjects and language (see image).

 Her review stated that “our view remains that it supports both students’ progress and curriculum breadth.